Elbasvir / GrazoprevirBrand Name: Zepatier Other Names: ELB / GRZ Drug Class: Opportunistic Infections and Coinfections

 - If you are allergic to elbasvir, grazoprevir, or any other medicines.

-- About any medical conditions you have or have had, especially HIV infection and liver problems other than HCV infection.
+- About any medical conditions you have or have had, especially HIV infection and problems other than HCV infection.

 - If you have ever taken any medicine for HCV infection.